MoSalem149/ExcelGrapher-MATLAB/README.md

 ## Getting Started:
 1. Clone or download the repository from [GitHub](https://github.com/MoSalem149/ExcelGrapher-MATLAB).
 2. Open MATLAB and navigate to the downloaded folder.
-3. Double-click on `ExcelGrapherApp.mlapp` to open it in the MATLAB App Designer.
+3. Double-click on `Excel_Grapher_App.mlapp` to open it in the MATLAB App Designer.
 4. Press the 'Run' button to start the application.

 ## Usage: